dbc60/blog/content/post/basic-web-design.rst

 Clearly ``main`` is still there, but I read the article as stating that's all that was *really* necessary.
 What was going on?

-I'm going to be generous and guess his intent was to say that those 58 bytes was all that one needed for layout, and the rest is for styling.
-Otherwise, I'd assume the title was just click bait.
+It wasn't clear to me from the article, but I guess his intent was to say that those 58 bytes were all that one needed for layout, and the rest is for styling.

-Regardless, it provoked `a conversation <58 bytes of css_>`_. `Web Design in 4 minutes <web design in 4 minutes_>`_ was one site cited as an example of simple web design.
+Regardless, it provoked `a conversation <58 bytes of css_>`_.
+People supplied links to similar articles, which makes it a nice resource from which to learn.
+For example, `Web Design in
+4 minutes <web design in 4 minutes_>`_ was one site cited as an example of simple web design.
 It's CSS is quite a bit longer.
-Still, it's ``main`` layout consists of just:
+Still, its ``main`` layout consists of just:

 .. code-block:: css